UWPCE-PythonCert/PythonCertDevel/_sources/modules/Git.rst.txt

 Now all the changes from *upstream* are present in your local clone.
-You should do this pull everytime you start to work on code.
+You should do this pull every time you start to work on code.

 In order to preserve the changes made by others in your fork on GitHub, you'll have to push: